 The number of features to be used for branch splitting is a hyperparameter that is introduced in a random forest, and needs to be specified.

 Random forest is a bootstrap algorithm with a CART model.
-Consider we have 1000 observations and have 10 variables.
+Consider we have 1000 observations and 10 variables.
 Random forest will make different CART using these samples and initial variables.
 Here it will take some random samples and some initial variables and make a CART model.
 Now it will repeat the process for some time and predict the final result, which will be the mean of every single prediction.

 In simple words, A random forest is a collection of random decision trees.
 But works on 2 concepts to find the final prediction from the multiple trees.